danrrudy/danrrudy.github.io/research.md

 Myles Cramer, Matt Reynolds, Emmaline Rial, and **Daniel Rudy**.
 (2024).
 Justice Jargon: An Interdisciplinary Approach to Analyzing Police Collective Bargaining Agreements for Improved Transparency and Accountability. *Pitt Policy Journal*, 15, 78-99.

+## Works in Progress

+**Daniel Rudy** Small Towns, Big Differences - Administrative Capacity and Capital Spending in Municipal Government.
+Presented at:
+- ASPA International Young Scholars' Workshop 2024

+**Daniel Rudy**.
+Mind the Gap: The Impact of Municipal Staff on Cutback Management Strategies in Georgia.
+Presented at:
+- ASPA 2025

+**Daniel Rudy**.
+The Impact of Federal Education Regulations on Teacher Turnover in Pennsylvania Schools.

+Kounghun Nam and **Daniel Rudy**.
+Managing Through Crisis - Understanding Personnel Stability in the States During Economic Downturns.
+Accepted for Presentation at:
+- PMRC 2025

+**Daniel Rudy** and Kounghun Nam.
+Machine Learning Meets Public Management - Reviving the Government Performance Project for Personnel Stability Insights.
+Accepted for Poster Presentation at:
+- PMRC 2025